SocietyForArtisticResearch/PPLeiden19/documentation.md

 * collaboration
 * feedback

-# Export to any format

 # what we do not want to do

-Replace exisiting research tools.
+* Replace exisiting research tools.
+* Just add a bunch of features
+* Simplify where possible
+* Allow structure to be expressed using basic web techniques (hyperlinks, folders, JSON)
+* No 'clever' automated stuff

 [digital notebooks report](https://openworking.wordpress.com/2018/05/21/event-report-digital-notebooks-productivity-tools-for-researchers-on-15-03-2018/) (shared by Michael Schwab)